hpe-dev-incubator/hpe-dev-portal/content/blog/open-source-monitoring-at-the-hpe-customer-technology-center-böblingen.md

 I﻿n this blog post, I documented my approach on solving a challenge we had in the Customer Technology Center Böblingen by using available API interfaces and building on an existing Kubernetes, Prometheus and Grafana environment.
 I decided to write this rather long blog in order to give you all necessary steps I did in detail with the goal to show you what can be done with public APIs, a little bit of Python scripting and the use of open source tools like Prometheus and Grafana.
 I do hope that this is helpful when you need to develop your own data collectors.

-The complete Python script together with sample Grafana dashboards and a Jupyter notebook for the deployment as a Kubernetes service is available at <https://github.com/tbeha/iloPrometheus>.
+The complete Python script together with sample Grafana dashboards and a Jupyter notebook for the deployment as a Kubernetes service is available at <a href="https://github.com/tbeha/iloPrometheus" target="_blank">https://github.com/tbeha/iloPrometheus</a>.

-C﻿heck out what the Customer Technology Center in Boeblingen looks like [here](https://www.hpe.com/us/en/about/customer-centers/boeblingen.html).
+C﻿heck out what the Customer Technology Center in Boeblingen looks like  <a href="https://www.hpe.com/us/en/about/customer-centers/boeblingen.html" target="_blank">here</a>.